gplaps/ICR2FFB/README.md

-#FFB for ICR2 BETA 0.1 USE AT YOUR OWN RISK
+# FFB for ICR2 – BETA 0.1
+**USE AT YOUR OWN RISK**

 This is a custom Force Feedback application for the classic racing simulator **IndyCar Racing II**.
-It reads telemetry directly from memory and tries to apply realistic force feedback to supported racing wheels.

-This app works by reading memory from the game for speed and tire positions, and uses that to send direct input to wheels to approximate force feedback

-PLEASE USE AT YOUR OWN RISK
-	- I have tried to make sure it can't break your wheel or you, but no guarantees!
-I have been using it without any issues but I can't promise it will work on all systems/devices!

-	Installation
-	1. Download the app
-	2. Open the ffb.ini and edit the following:
-		a.
-"Device" - This should match exactly your device name as you see it in "Game Controllers" in windows
-		b.
-"Game" - This can either by 'indycar' or 'cart' depending on what your exe is called (maybe other words too)
-		c.
-"Version" - this can either be "REND32A" for rendition or "DOS4G" for regular dos (sorry no windy yet)
-		d.
-"Force" - This controls the force scale, i have it set to 25% to start PLEASE BE CAREFUL I have tried to make my code to not send a massive input to the wheel but you can never be too careful
-	3. Start the app and open the game, after a moment you should see the window start populating some telemetry.
-You may need to run the app in admin mode to get it to work since it needs to be able to scan the memory of Indycar.exe

-If at any point you want to change a setting you can do so by closing the app, making the change and then reopening the program.
-It can be closed and reopened while ICR2 is running, just be careful since the effect will start after it starts collecting data (probably pause the game first)

-#Version Stuff
-Betas
-#0.1 25-8-7
-	- Sent to Git

-Alphas
-#0.7 25-8-7
-	- Made the app detect Dosbox in general, should find all versions now
-	- Redid slip calculations to give better sense of oversteer
-	- Updated the display refresh so the app doesn't flicker as it runs (as much)
-	- Redid all the error logging and created a "log.txt" which collects everything
-#0.6 25-8-7
-	- Added 'invert' toggle to the ini
-	- Added fix for defining 'direction' logic in forces for hopeful compatibility in Moza wheels
-#0.5 25-8-6
-	- Massive code cleanup and notes
-	- Increased polling rate to 60hz, this should improve the feel or responsiveness quite a lot
-	- Added EXEs to make sure we're all using the same thing
-#0.4 25-8-6
-	- Made a ReadMe!
-	- Moved the version history to here!
-	- Installing Visual Studio is no longer required
-	- The program should no longer apply force until Telemetry is being read from the game
-#0.3 25-8-5 Better slip calculation to make more detail in the constant force
-#0.2 25-8-5 Corrected using DOS4G
-#0.1 25-8-5 first version
+It reads telemetry directly from memory and applies realistic force feedback to supported racing wheels.

+This app works by reading memory from the game (speed, tire loads, etc.) and uses that to send DirectInput force effects to your wheel.

+---

+## DISCLAIMER – USE AT YOUR OWN RISK

+I have tried to ensure this software is safe and non-destructive, but **no guarantees**.
+I’ve been using it without issues on my own hardware, but your mileage may vary.

+---

+## Installation

+1. **Download** the app.
+2. **Open `ffb.ini`** and edit the following:
+    - `Device` — Must match your device name **exactly** as seen in Windows "Game Controllers".
+    - `Game` — Set to either `indycar` or `cart` depending on your executable name.
+    - `Version` — Set to `REND32A` for Rendition builds, or `DOS4G` for standard DOS builds.
+      _(Windy not supported yet.)_
+    - `Force` — Controls force scale (default is 25%).
+      **Be careful** — although the code limits input, always test with low force first.

+3. **Run the app**, then launch the game.
+   After a moment, the window should begin showing telemetry.

+> You may need to run the app in **Admin mode** so it can access IndyCar II’s memory.

+---

+## Changing Settings

+You can close the app, edit `ffb.ini`, and reopen it while ICR2 is still running.
+To avoid sudden force application, **pause the game first** before restarting the app.

+---

+## Version History

+### Betas

+**0.1 (2025-08-07)**
+- Initial beta pushed to Git

+---

+### Alphas

+**0.7 (2025-08-07)**
+- App now detects all DOSBox versions, not just specific titles
+- Improved slip calculations for oversteer detection
+- Reduced display flicker while running
+- Full error logging to `log.txt`

+**0.6 (2025-08-07)**
+- Added `invert` toggle to `ffb.ini`
+- Improved force direction compatibility (e.g. for Moza wheels)

+**0.5 (2025-08-06)**
+- Major code cleanup and comments
+- Increased polling rate to 60 Hz
+- Added example EXEs to unify setups

+**0.4 (2025-08-06)**
+- Created this README
+- Moved version history here
+- No longer requires Visual Studio
+- Forces only apply after telemetry starts

+**0.3 (2025-08-05)**
+- Improved slip calculation for more detailed constant force

+**0.2 (2025-08-05)**
+- Corrected support for `DOS4G` executables

+**0.1 (2025-08-05)**
+- First working version

+---